ASSOCIATE SPOTLIGHT SERIES: AN INTERVIEW WITH TIM HEADLEY

-In our Associate Spotlight series, we are highlighting associates across the company who are shaping our community and who embody our Life at Centric philosophy every day.
+In our Associate Spotlight series, we are highlighting associates across the company who are shaping our community and who embody our Centric Brands philosophy every day.

 Meet Tim Headley, Senior Director, Talent and Learning at Centric Brands.
 In his interview, Tim discusses his focus on developing a learning approach that supports our business strategy, as well as employee training needs.
 Most recently, Tim played a crucial role in the launch of our LinkedIn Learning platform.
 With 2023 ahead of us, Linkedln Learning offers more than 17,000 on-demand courses – including options for engagement, growth and development.

 Can you tell us about your role and what it entails?